cl-library-docs/common-lisp-libraries/docs/postmodern.md

 → list

 List constraints on a table.
+Table-name can be either a string or quoted.
+Turns constraints into keywords if strings-p is not true.

 ### list-views